Hatchet (band): History

 Hatchet's third album, Fear Beyond Lunacy, was released on October 30, 2015, and was their first and only release with the new lineup of Ramos, Clayton Cagle on guitar, Kody Barba on bass, and Ben Smith on drums.
-Fear Beyond Lunacy was well-received by the music press, with Blabbermouth.net describing it as "a well-performed replication of classic San Fran thrash, reminiscent of Testament, Death Angel, Heathen and Exodus along with L.A.'s Agent Steel."
+Fear Beyond Lunacy was well received by the music press, with Blabbermouth.net describing it as "a well-performed replication of classic San Fran thrash, reminiscent of Testament, Death Angel, Heathen and Exodus along with L.A.'s Agent Steel."
 In promotion of Fear Beyond Lunacy, music videos were shot for "In Fear We Trust" and "Tearing Into Hell", and Hatchet toured for nearly two years in support of the album, sharing the stage with the likes of Metal Church, Flotsam and Jetsam, Helstar, Act of Defiance, Eliminate, Black Fast and Green Death.
 Fear Beyond Lunacy would also be Hatchet's final album before they switched record labels from The End to Combat Records.

 Hatchet's fourth album and Combat debut, Dying to Exist, was released on June 22, 2018, and has been described by critics as the band's "heaviest and most focused release to date."
 This was also Hatchet's first album to chart in the US, peaking at number 23 on Billboard's Top Heatseekers chart, and the band released three videos in order to promote the album: "Desire for Oppression", "Silent Genocide" and "Back Into Dust".
-Hatchet toured non-stop in support of Dying to Exist, playing with bands like Kataklysm, Exhorder, Exmortus, The Absence, Krisiun, Novareign, Immortal Guardian, Black Fast and Micawber.
+Hatchet toured non-stop for almost two years in support of Dying to Exist, playing with bands like Kataklysm, Exhorder, Exmortus, The Absence, Krisiun, Novareign, Immortal Guardian, Black Fast and Micawber.

+Hatchet released a new EP, titled Leave No Soul, on October 25, 2024, through M-Theory Audio.